LingfengZhu/Naive-Parallel-Mean-Filter/README.md

 # Naive Parallel Mean Filter & Edge detector
-This is naive parallel mean filter and edge detector implemented in R
+This is naive parallel mean filter for image smoothing and edge detector for edge detection implemented in R

 ## Guideline
 - Read the file "mean_filter.html" to understand the main purpose and details of parallel mean filter